australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

       affiliation: School of Creative Industries, The University of Newcastle, Australia
 author-header: S. Stickland, R. Athauda, and N. Scott
 abstract: |
 	Digital audio workstations (DAWs) play a critical role in audio mixing and post-production activities, facilitating audio engineers and clients to work collaboratively in a studio environment.
 The coronavirus pandemic brought into focus the need to carry out these activities in an effective manner with remote participants.
-This paper explores the requirements for an optimal remote collaboration platform to facilitate post-production audio mixing through a qualitative study.
+This article explores the requirements for an optimal remote collaboration platform to facilitate post-production audio mixing through a qualitative study.
 We interviewed a group of Australian-based professional music/sound practitioners about their use of DAWs, work-case scenarios, use of remote control and collaboration features, and perspectives for an "ideal" remote collaborative music post-production environment.
 We derived several insights from the analysis of this data that can inform the design and development of a new collaboration platform.
 The evidence showed that the most common practice for remote mixing collaboration is an iterative process of sharing audio files/recordings with audio engineers who perform mixing/post-production work, which is shared back with clients for feedback asynchronously.
-Professional audio mixing practitioners do not normally engage in real-time remote collaboration outside of remote one-to-one sound source recording because synchronous post-production collaboration methods are unavailable.
+Professional audio mixing practitioners do not typically engage in real-time remote collaboration outside of remote one-to-one sound source recording because synchronous post-production collaboration methods are unavailable.
 Our analysis derives a vision for such a platform: a "virtual" remote collaboration environment that emulates an in-studio experience.
 bibliography: 'references'
 papersize: a4
 classoption: 12pt